-- 1. Development of a curation facility that meets the requirements of 36 CFR 79. - 2.
-Development of agreements with outside organizations to curate installation artifacts and associated records in accordance with 36 CFR 79. - 3.
+- 1. Developing a curation facility that meets the requirements of 36 CFR 79. - 2.
+Developing agreements with outside organizations to curate installation artifacts and associated records in accordance with 36 CFR 79. - 3.
 Ensuring collection(s) meet 36 CFR 79, or initiatives to improve collections management in accordance with 36 CFR 79. - 4.
-Support of initiatives that make collections available to researchers and the public.
+Supporting initiatives that make collections available to researchers and the public.